The epidemiology of hepatitis C in Canada

 Enhanced Street Youth Surveillance (E-SYS) is the national surveillance system for street-involved youth.
 The statistics provided in this fact sheet are for the years 1999 to 2005 from participating E-SYS sites.
 Because the system only recruits voluntary participants from selected urban sites, the results do not represent all street-involved youth in Canada.

-- 3. a. b.
-Community Acquired Infections Division, Public Health Agency of Canada.
+- Community Acquired Infections Division, Public Health Agency of Canada.
 Enhanced Surveillance of Canadian Street Youth.
 Epi-Update: Hepatitis C virus Infection in Canadian Street Youth (1999-2005).
 2008.

 Author(s): Challacombe L